AzeezOdekunle/Angie-Berry-Sales-Project/README.md

 - Database Creation

 ## Problem Statement
-This project provides answers to the below questions:
+This project provides answers to the following questions:

 - Angie’s Berry Corner’s average daily sales volume
 - The products that sell best